commercetools/k8s-charts/ci-examples/travis-gke/README.md

  - gcloud-login.sh: script for logging in Google Cloud Platform
  - k8s-charts-clone.sh: pulls the charts from the [k8s-charts project](https://github.com/commercetools/k8s-charts)
  - decrypt.sh: decrypts the secrets.yaml.enc file that includes all sensitive variables
+ - encrypt.sh: encrypts the secrets.yaml file that includes all sensitive variables to secrets.yaml.enc file
  - gcloud-push-image.sh: pushes the Docker image in defined the Google Cloud container registry
  - gcloud-deploy.sh: deploys the application in the Google Cloud cluster
  - helm-upgrade.sh upgrades the Helm chart template